mitranim/wordplay/readme.md

 moneyfestation © LR

-pithon (when you write pithy comments using/about python) © LJ
+pithon (when you write pithy comments using/about Python) © LJ

 manafestation (manifestation of magic) © LJ